 Just like Netflix, all these streaming services offer original programs.
 So, if you’re a fan of fantasy, you’re probably watching Game of Thrones on HBO.
 Gearheads, on the other hand, will be tuning in to The Grand Tour on Amazon Prime Video.
 It’s 2021, and we’re spoilt for choice.

-19. 70% of pay-TV subscribers feel they get too little value for their money.
+19. Most pay-TV subscribers feel they get too little value for their money.

-22. On average, Americans spent $47 per month on streaming services.
+22. On average, Americans spent $54 on streaming services.